 Wilmar is a small city, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Wilmar, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 97.66% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-The percentage of adults in Wilmar who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in Wilmar have a bachelor's degree or advanced degree.
+The education level of Wilmar citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.51% of adults 25 and older in Wilmar have a college degree.

 The per capita income in Wilmar in 2022 was $23,721, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $94,884 for a family of four.
 However, Wilmar contains both very wealthy and poor people as well.